-- (a) The insurer must file a Form 1502 with the director within 14 days of: - (A) The date of the insurer's initial decision to accept or deny the claim; - (B) The date of any reopening of the claim, except voluntary reopening under ORS 656.278; - (C) The date of a change in the acceptance or classification of the claim following the initial Form 1502; - (D) The date of a litigation order or insurer's decision that changes the acceptance or classification of the claim, or causes the claim to be reopened; - (E) The date a worker is enrolled in a managed care organization that occurs after the initial Form 1502 has been filed; - (F) The date the insurer has knowledge that a previously filed Form 1502 contained erroneous information: - (G) The date of a denial that occurs after the initial Form 1502 has been filed; or - (H) The date first payment of temporary disability is issued, if the date was not included in the initial Form 1502. - (b) Each Form 1502 the insurer files must include at least the following information:

-- (A) The worker's legal name;

-- (B) The worker's Social Security number;

-- (C) The insurer's claim number;

-- (D) The date of injury;

-- (E) The employer's legal name;

-- (F) The employer's policy number;

-- (G) The status of the claim; and

-- (H) The reason for filing.

-- (c) The Form 1502 reporting the insurer's initial decision to accept or deny a claim must also include:

-- (A) If the first payment of compensation was made within the time frame required under OAR 436-060-0150, if applicable;

-- (B) If the claim was accepted or denied within the time frame required under OAR 436-060-0140; and

-- (C) If the worker is enrolled in a managed care organization, and the date of enrollment, if applicable.
+- (a) The insurer must file a Form 1502 with the director within 14 days of: - (A) The date of the insurer's initial decision to accept or deny the claim; - (B) The date of any reopening of the claim, except voluntary reopening under ORS 656.278; - (C) The date of a change in the acceptance or classification of the claim following the initial Form 1502: - (D) The date of a litigation order or insurer's decision that changes the acceptance or classification of the claim, or causes the claim to be reopened; - (E) The date a worker is enrolled in a managed care organization that occurs after the initial Form 1502 has been filed: - (F) The date the insurer has knowledge that a previously filed Form 1502 contained erroneous information: - (G) The date of a denial that occurs after the initial Form 1502 has been filed; or - (H) The date first payment of temporary disability is issued, if the date was not included in the initial Form 1502. - (b) Each Form 1502 the insurer files must include the following information: - (A) The worker's legal name; - (B) The worker's Social Security number as provided by the worker or employer, or a statement that the insurer is unable to obtain the worker's Social Security number; - (C) The insurer's claim number; - (D) The date of injury; - (E) The employer's legal name; - (F) The employer's policy number, unless the employer is self-insured or the claim is a noncomplying employer claim; - (G) The status of the claim; - (H) The reason for filing; and - (I) The wrap-up project name, if the claim is from a wrap-up project. - (c) The Form 1502 reporting the insurer's initial decision to accept or deny a claim must also include: - (A) If the first payment of compensation was made within the time frame required under OAR 436-060-0150, if applicable; - (B) If the claim was accepted or denied within the time frame required under OAR 436-060-0140; and - (C) For a worker enrolled in a managed care organization: - (i) The date of enrollment; and